 - Header: Displays the name of the library you're in and the number of items in the

 library.
 This is the total number of items, whether or not they have been created by you

-- Main window: Contains a list of all your dashboards, queries, or datasets.
+- Main window: Contains a list of all your dashboards, reports, or datasets.
 There

 are two tabs you can use to change the list of items in the library's main window.

 - All: Displays every item, regardless of who created it .

 - My dashboards/reports/datasets: Displays all items that were created by you.

 - Settings: Shows a dropdown menu where you can edit, duplicate, and delete items.
 For reports and dashboards, you can also choose to share them.
 The Settings icon () will appear when you hover a dashboard, report, or dataset name.